How to Buy ETFs on DEGIRO

 Should I use a market order or a limit order on DEGIRO?

 Limit orders are strongly recommended.
-A market order executes at the next available price, which can be significantly higher than the last quoted price — especially for ETFs with wide bid-ask spreads or at market open.
-A limit order caps what you pay and protects you from slippage.
-Set the limit 0.05–0.10% above the current ask price for a prompt fill.
+A market order executes at the next available price, which can be significantly higher than the quoted price — especially at market open, near close, or for less-liquid ETFs with wide bid-ask spreads.
+A limit order caps what you pay.
+Set your limit 0.05–0.10% above the current ask price for a prompt fill without chasing the market.

 Can I set up automatic recurring ETF investments on DEGIRO?

-DEGIRO does not offer automated recurring investment plans — each order must be placed manually.
-If automation matters to you, Trade Republic and Scalable Capital both offer savings plans that execute recurring purchases automatically.
-See our comparisons: Trade Republic vs DEGIRO.
+DEGIRO does not offer automated savings plans or recurring investment features.
+Each order must be placed manually.
+Set a fixed date each month and treat it as a non-negotiable calendar appointment.
+If automation is a priority for you, both Trade Republic and Scalable Capital offer savings plan features.
+See the Trade Republic vs DEGIRO comparison.

 What is the minimum investment amount for ETFs on DEGIRO?

 DEGIRO does not impose a minimum investment amount.
-You only need enough to buy at least one unit (share) of the ETF at its current market price.
-Most UCITS ETFs on Xetra trade between €5 and €100 per unit, so even small contributions are practical.
-Note: Core Selection orders have a minimum size to qualify for the free transaction.
+You need enough cash to buy at least one whole unit of the ETF at its current market price.
+Most major UCITS ETFs on Xetra trade between €5 and €100 per unit, so even modest monthly contributions are practical.
+Note that Core Selection orders may have a minimum size to qualify for the reduced-cost treatment — verify the current threshold on DEGIRO’s site.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Investments can lose value, and past performance does not guarantee future results.
 You are responsible for your own investment, tax, and legal decisions.
 Always review each broker’s current terms, fees, and eligibility on their official website before opening or funding an account.